-Operating procedures for the facility were written during the commissioning period by a specialist company and selected procedures were reviewed during the audit.
+Operating procedures for the facility were written during the commissioning period by a specialist company.
+There are more than 400 operating procedures for the processing plant and more than 80 for the environmental section.

 The standard operating procedures (SOPs) are available to site personnel in both electronic and hard copy form.
 The operators also have electronic access to Chem Alert information (material safety data sheets) and incident reporting (if required).